About Chase Freedom Unlimited Card

 In addition, if you spend $500 on purchases within 3 months of opening your account, you’ll earn 15,000 bonus points.
 You’ll be able to earn another 2,500 bonus points after adding your first authorized user and making your first purchase within 3 months.

 Taking what we just learned, this means that if you spent $1,000 on qualifying purchases with your Freedom Unlimited card, you’d earn $15 in cash back, or 1,500 points for Ultimate Rewards.

 One of the more unique features of the Freedom Unlimited card is that your points never expire as long as your account remains open.
-However, you will immediately lose all your points if your account status changes, (e.g. you’re accidentally late on a payment, etc.).
+However, you will immediately lose all your points if your account status changes (more than 60 days late, bankruptcy, death, fraud, etc.).

 In order to redeem your points for cash, you can do so through an account statement credit or electronic deposit into a checking or savings account.
 Want more options?
 These points can also be redeemed for gift cards, travel, and some third-party products and services.

 You Ultimate Rewards points can be transferred to other Ultimate Rewards cards (we’ll come back around to this shortly), redeemed for gift cards, or applied to trips booked through Chase’s travel portal.
 In certain instances, you can even redeem your Ultimate Rewards at a store’s point-of-sale terminal using the Chase Freedom Mobile app.